user6504-pm/shell/modifications_parisshell.md

 ## Major New Features

+### Email Confirmation System

+- Upon creating a new account via the `register` command, an automatic email is sent to the user.
+- The email contains a unique verification code required to confirm the registration.
+- This ensures that the email address is valid and adds a security layer to the user registration process.

+---

 ### Command Rating System

 - Clients can **rate individual orders** via the new command: `client assess`.